 Photos by Bo Chun

-Our downtown location opened summer of 2015 in the historic Bennett Block building
+Our Howard St location opened summer of 2015 in the historic Bennett Block building

-Indaba Coffee Downtown was designed in collaboration with Uptic Studios to produce a modern yet welcoming feel.
+Indaba Coffee on Howard was designed in collaboration with Uptic Studios to produce a modern yet welcoming feel.
 The use of clean lines and colors along with accents of live plants and raw textures helps bring the space to life.

 "I have a passion for seeing things restored and redeemed," says founder, Bobby Enslow.
 "I believe that downtown Spokane has the potential to impact the entire city."

 You'll find this location bustling with foot traffic.
-One block from Riverfront Park and surrounded by excellent shopping and food; Indaba Downtown is your launch point to an amazing day downtown.
+One block from Riverfront Park and surrounded by excellent shopping and food; Indaba on Howard is your launch point to an amazing day downtown.
 Learn more on Sprudge.

 Photos by Sam McGhee